Skip to content

 • Your goal dictates your weight.
 Fat loss, strength training, and event prep are different prescriptions.

-Every rucking guide on the internet says the same thing: "Start with 10 to 20 percent of your body weight."
+Every rucking guide on the internet says some version of "start with 10 to 20 percent of your body weight."

 For a 180-lb person, that range is 18 to 36 lbs.
 The problem is that 18 lbs feels like nothing to someone who lifts weights four days a week, while 36 lbs is genuinely heavy for someone who just started exercising.
 These blanket ranges ignore your current fitness level, the terrain you're rucking on, your goal, and your injury history.